Knowledge Base

 Threat Hunting: Beyond reacting to alerts, MDR analysts proactively search for signs of compromise that haven't triggered any rules.
 Threat hunting uses hypothesis-driven investigation, behavioural analysis, and intelligence about current attacker techniques to find threats that are designed to evade detection.

-Investigation and Triage: When a potential threat is identified, MDR analysts investigate to determine whether it’s a true positive or a false alarm.
+Investigation And Triage: When a potential threat is identified, MDR analysts investigate to determine whether it's a true positive or a false alarm.
 This triage process is essential — it eliminates alert fatigue and ensures your team only hears about real threats that require action.

-Response and Containment: For confirmed threats, the MDR team takes immediate action.
+Response And Containment: For confirmed threats, the MDR team takes immediate action.
 This might include isolating an infected endpoint, terminating a malicious process, blocking a command-and-control connection, or disabling a compromised user account.
 The goal is to contain the threat before it causes material damage.

 MDR vs SOC: A Security Operations Centre (SOC) is a team or facility dedicated to security monitoring.
 MDR is a service that provides SOC-like capabilities on a managed basis.
 Think of MDR as "SOC-as-a-Service" with an emphasis on active response, not just monitoring.